rcsb/mmtf/spec.md

 ### Header

 * Bytes  0 to  3: 32-bit signed integer specifying the codec type
-* Bytes  4 to  7: 32-bit signed integer specifying the length of the resulting list
+* Bytes  4 to  7: 32-bit signed integer specifying the length of the resulting array
 * Bytes  8 to 11: 4 bytes containing codec-specific parameter data
-* Bytes 12 to  N: bytes containing the encoded list data
+* Bytes 12 to  N: bytes containing the encoded array data

 ### Strategies